 You can’t beat a scrumptious stir fry to satisfy your craving for sweet and sour flavors!
 Our family never goes a week without whipping up this vibrant mix of vegetables with its thick, heavenly sauce and oodles and oodles of noodles.
 Take time to throw together this savory Asian inspired teriyaki stir fry and you won’t be sorry!

 Craving vegan Japanese food?
-Use your favorite teriyaki sauce and whip up this delicious stir fry in under 15 minutes!
+Whip up this delicious teriyaki vegetable stir fry in under 15 minutes!
 Serve it over rice, ramen, or add in some rice noodles at the end for a noodle teriyaki stir fry!
 The balance between sweet, sour, and salty is so satisfying.

 You can also add in other favorite veggies, such as bok choy, broccoli, or spinach!
 Just add more teriyaki sauce as needed.

 Why do we love stir fry?
 It may have something to do with the Buddhist-inspired “Power of Five” to reflect five different:

 Tastes (sweet, sour, bitter, salt and savory umami)

 This tantalizing teriyaki stir fry is a perfect example of this culinary creativity.

 Tempting Your Taste Buds